hadouken/hadouken/README.md

 # Hadouken BitTorrent client
 Hadouken is a BitTorrent client written in C# and designed to run as a Windows Service.
-It has plugin support and is managed completely through a web UI.
+It is *lightweight*, *extensible* and built on top of *libtorrent* to bring you the best in class of BitTorrent services.

 ## Building from source
 Hadouken uses PSake for building.
 To create a complete build, run,